-Presentation Projects: 120 points (~48% of total course grade) - 2 presentation @ 60pts each
+Presentation Projects: 120 points (~27% of total course grade) - 2 projects @ 60pts each

-Each student will produce two Video Presentation Projects that address some aspect of each of the first two Student Learning Outcomes (SLOs) for the course and in doing so, address the third SLO.
-These activities may include individual and/or group assignments and peer review activities.
-Project presentations will be made using Jing or other Web 2.0 technologies as assigned.
+Presentation Projects will address various aspects of Project Management and may include individual and/or group assignments and peer review activities.
+Project presentations will be made in video format using Jing or other Web 2.0 technologies as assigned.
 Project details and specific requirements will be provided for each activity.

-Required Weekly Check-ins ("Virtual Attendance"): 30 points (~12% of total course grade)
+Required Weekly Check-ins ("Virtual Attendance"): 30 points (~7% of total course grade)